trbenfica/A-Didactic-MIPS-Simulator/README.md

-# Transparent MIPS Architecture Simulator
+# Didactic MIPS Architecture Simulator

 Seeking to demonstrate the operation of the MIPS architecture, this simulator was built in order to perform a series of instructions belonging to the architecture's ISA.
 Running directly in the terminal, the instructions are executed one by one,